 10. Rock Salt

-Grab the most excellent salt grinder now because you might need to ground this rock salt in some recipes.
-Rock salt (or Halite) is the purest form of salt dug out of the Earth.
+Grab the most excellent salt grinder if you want to use rock salt.
+Also known as halite, it is the purest form of salt dug out of the Earth.
 Therefore, its crystals have a cube-shaped form.

-The salts still have certain minerals and impurities properties, so it is not a common choice for culinary purposes.
+The salts still have certain minerals and impurities, so it is not a common choice for culinary purposes.
 However, you will see people use this salt to make ice cream and maintain the temperature of coolers.

 People also use it to cure or enhance the flavor of bacon or fish too.
 Rock salt lowers the water’s melting point, and it also allows the temperature to reach -6oF without using a freezer.